 - Brushing technique – Brush from the back of the mouth to the front or from side to side rather than from front to back.

-- Avoid an electric toothbrush – Whilst an electric toothbrush might be your choice for teeth, the vibrations and sensation it creates on the tongue surface may make you more sensitive to gagging, use a manual brush or scraper.
+- Avoid an electric toothbrush if sensitive to gagging.
+Whilst an electric toothbrush might be your choice for teeth, the vibrations and sensation it creates on the tongue surface may make you more sensitive to gagging.
+If so, use a manual brush or scraper.